dishadeshmukh09/Data-Analytics-Project/Project Report.md

 Data_Analysis.sql: SQL script with queries for data analysis.

-README.md: Documentation providing report of the project.
+Project Report.md: Documentation providing report of the project.

 7. Conclusion: